 Mom was giddy.
 Gallant-lover’s girlfriend was… honestly, I can’t recall by this point.
 Maybe waiting for him to get back so they could smooch again?
 Gallant-lover stayed over the road a couple of minutes though, very pleased with himself.
 A true KOAL.

 At the time, we forgot to commend the tool at hand, the efficient nature of our KOAL invitee, Mitsubishi’s 2nd gen Colt/Champ/Mirage, who since the 70’s had a foothold in international markets thanks to Chrysler’s association.
-Following a different path than Toyota or Nissan, Mitsubishi took on an unholy alliance with the smallest of the Big Three, giving it immediate access to worldwide markets, while messing their own brand.
-While sales got a quick boost thanks to stablished networks, the carmaker never managed to create an enduring template or image with buyers, an issue that would haunt them eventually.
+Following a different path than Toyota or Nissan, Mitsubishi took on an unholy alliance with the smallest of the Big Three, giving it immediate access to worldwide markets, while messing its own brand.
+While sales got a quick boost thanks to established networks, the carmaker never managed to create an enduring template or image with buyers, an issue that would haunt them eventually.

 The Mirage, a fairly brisk seller throughout the 70’s-80’s, was a guest appearance on the sales charts of those years.
 As always, engine choices and more daring body types being the norm in Japan, it still offered a number of options for US consumers, including a turbo variant (the one of which I suppose more survivors remain, the turbo faithful are a persevering lot).
-Following on turbo offerings, along models like the Starion, Mitsubishi made a brief effort to present itself as the ‘technologically-laden’ Japanese offering.
+Following on turbo offerings, along with models like the Starion, Mitsubishi made a brief effort to present itself as the ‘technologically-laden’ Japanese offering.

 By the late 80’s and early 90’s, their cars were wondrous techno juggernauts; impressive in their day, I suppose impossible to keep running nowadays.
 Mitsubishi struck gold, from time to time, with vehicles like the Eclipse, a car originally introduced as pursuing the ‘professional female clientele’, at least according to publications at the time.
 The company also succeeded in passenger packaging, foreseeing future trends.
 Meanwhile, Chrysler eventually parted ways, mired in their own troubles.
 To their chagrin, ‘Colt wasn’t all the Japanese you needed to know’, and US enthusiasts clamored for EVOs and such things, keeping Mitsubishi’s halo alive to this day, even in diminished format.